Skip to main content

 Sciatica

-Sciatica is where the sciatic nerve is irritated or compressed.
+Sciatica happen when the sciatic nerve is irritated or compressed.
 It usually gets better in 4 to 6 weeks but can last longer.
 The sciatic nerve runs from your lower back to your feet.

 Check if you have sciatica